cameronmcelfresh/dislocationdynamics/README.md

         0   1   0;
 ```

-If it is of interest to have the crystal oriented along a certain direction, simply select that direction as either the x, y, or z-axis and then use cross-product and dot product rules to the other appropriate axes.
+If it is of interest to have the crystal oriented along a certain direction, simply select that direction as either the x, y, or z-axis and then use cross-product and dot product rules to find the other appropriate axes.

 ## How-To: Navigate the MODEL code using doxygen